-On September 27, 2018 there will be a very special funeral for five Vietnam War Marines who were killed in action together in the same incident.
-Their bodies were recovered and identified over the last five years by the Defense Department POW/MIA Accounting Agency (DPAA).
+A very special funeral was held at the Arlington National Cemetery for five Vietnam War Marines who were killed in action together in the same incident.
+Their bodies were recovered and identified over a span of five years by the Defense Department POW/MIA Accounting Agency (DPAA).

 All of these Marines were killed in action while being inserted behind enemy lines in Thien-Hue Province on June 30, 1967.

 On that day in June, Capt.
 John A. House was piloting a Marine Corps, CH-46A Sea Knight helicopter with three crew members on a mission to insert an 8-man Reconnaissance team, from Alpha Co.
 3rd Recon Bn, 3rd Marine Division into enemy territory.

 They were there to do what they do best, that is, stealthy reconnaissance to seek out enemy movement, positions, and numbers, etc.

 When the CH-46 was coming into the landing zone, it suddenly received very heavy fire from the treelines all around the landing site.
 The helicopter caught on fire and went down quickly.
 Three of the helicopter crew and four of the recon team from Alpha Co.
 3rd Recon survived the crash and were later rescued, but the remains of those who were killed could not be recovered at that time.

 Those KIAs were subsequently placed on the list of MIAs and remained there until recently.